-The tourist attractions in Argentina offer something for every traveler.
+The tourist attractions in Argentina & top things to do in Argentina offer something for every traveler.
 The country of Argentina is one of the most unique countries in the world in that it offers everything that a tourist could ask for, very similar to the United States.
 Its a massive country in South America and the list of things to do in Argentina could really be endless.

 I lived in Argentina for roughly 4 months and was able to see most of the major tourist sites.
 Due to the economic problems in Europe, many Europeans are migrating to the charming capital, Buenos Aires.